SuhitSthapit/Network-Usage-file-parser/READ_ME.txt

 This program is written by Suhit Sthapit.
-(UTS Id: 12673341) There are three files attached in this zip file.
+There are three files attached in this repository.
 They are:
 1) net_stat.pl
 2) net_usage_file
 3) READ_ME